-These results lend credence to recent concerns about the prevalence of geographical poverty traps in the rural areas of developing countries (Barbier, 2012; Bird et al., 2002 and 2010; Jalan and Ravallion, 2002; Kanbur and Venables, 2005).
+These results lend credence to recent concerns about the prevalence of geographical poverty traps in the rural areas of developing countries (Barbier 2012; Bird et al. 2002 and 2010; Jalan and Ravallion 2002; Kanbur and Venables 2005).
 As the World Bank (2008, p.
 49) has pointed out, "in such a case, reducing rural poverty requires either a large-scale regional approach or assisting the exit of populations."
-It may be that both strategies will be required to alleviate the problem of the concentration of rural populations on LFAL, in LFAA, and on degrading agricultural lands and LFAA, which appear to be a major obstacle to the poverty-reducing effect of overall income growth in developing countries.
-In particular, our results suggest that the most critical and vulnerable rural population group are those located on LFAL and degrading agricultural lands that are also remote from markets.
-It is these segments of the rural population that should be the main target of any strategy
+It may be that both strategies will be required to alleviate the problem of the concentration of rural populations on less favored agricultural lands, degrading agricultural lands and less favored agricultural areas, which as this study has shown appears to be a major obstacle to the poverty-reducing effect of overall income growth in developing countries.
+In particular, our results suggest that the most critical and vulnerable rural population group are those located on less favored and degrading agricultural lands that are also remote from markets.
+It is these segments of the rural population that should be the main target of any strategy aimed at encouraging out-migration while investing in improving the livelihoods of those who remain in such areas.